-By way of exception, the repayment of capital carried out in accordance with the Belgian Companies Code is not treated as a dividend distribution to the extent that such repayment is imputed to fiscal capital.
-Generally, fiscal capital includes paid-up statutory capital and, subject to certain conditions, paid-up share premiums and the amounts subscribed to at the time of the issuance of profit participating certificates.
+By way of exception, the repayment of capital carried out in accordance with the Belgian Code on Companies and Associations is not treated as a dividend distribution to the extent that such repayment is imputed to the fiscal capital.
 Whether a repayment is imputed to fiscal capital will depend on the company's taxed (and certain untaxed) reserves.
-Any capital reduction will be deemed to be paid out on a pro rata basis of the Company's fiscal capital and its relevant reserves (ie and in the following order: any taxed reserve incorporated in the statutory capital, any taxed reserve not incorporated in its statutory capital and any tax-exempt reserve incorporated in the statutory capital).
+Any capital reduction will be deemed to be paid out on a pro rata basis of the Company's fiscal capital and its relevant reserves (being any taxed reserve incorporated or not in the capital, and any tax-exempt reserve incorporated in the capital).
 The portion of the capital reduction that is deemed to be paid out of the reserves will be considered as a dividend distribution.